puffin-validator/solana-distance/README.md

 Connection failed: 3 (0.10% of total stake)
 ```

-To measure the distance to one or several specific validators, provide their identity or the adress and port of their TPU:
+To measure the distance to one or more specific validators, provide their identity or the address and port of their TPU:
 ```console
 $ solana-distance puffinQSvKFriPbyE5atyx1ptfnyytovbzxybr1jsyy 64.130.57.131:8009
 Simple distance: 539 µs